 - Outbreak of the corona virus disease (COVID-19).
-The changed circumstances affecting the daily environment and the global economy as a result of the measures being taken to limit the spread of COVID-19 are likely to result in a severe global recession with negative repercussions for RBI's markets (for further details see in the section Risk Factors under d.4.
+The changed circumstances affecting the daily environment and the global economy as a result of the measures being taken to limit the spread of COVID-19 are likely to continue to be a drag on the global economy in the first half of the year 2021 with negative repercussions for RBI's markets (for further details see in the section "Risks relating to the Issuer and RBI Group" under d.4.
 "Outbreaks of diseases can have severe impacts on banking operations, the social and economic environment, and financial market developments".).
-Thus, as of the date of this Registration Document, RBI expects modest loan growth in 2020 and the provisioning ratio for the full year 2020 to rise to around 75 basis points, depending on the length and severity of disruption.
-Furthermore, RBI, based on current estimates, expects a consolidated return on equity in the mid-single digits for 2020.
-Also as of the date of this Registration Document, with regard to RBI Group's credit risk exposure towards non-retail clients amounting to a total of approximately EUR 150 billion, the Issuer based on internal assessment regards 1.5 % to qualify as "high risk", 9.2 % as moderate risk and 89.3 % as lower risk.
-According to the Issuer's determination the "high-risk" sector comprises companies engaged in tourism, leisure facilities, airlines and airport services, the "moderate-risk" sector companies engaged in oil & gas business, automotive, air freight & logistics and the "lower risk" sector includes inter alia sovereigns, financial institutions and companies engaged in construction, engineering. food, agriculture, healthcare, telecommunication, retail wholesales. - Continuing increasing regulatory requirements.
+Thus, as of the date of this Registration Document, RBI expects modest loan growth in the first half of 2021.
+The provisioning ratio for the full year 2021 is expected to be around 75 basis points, as moratoria and government support programs expire.
+As of 31 March 2021, the Issuer regards a net exposure (performing exposure net of weighted collateral values and credit conversion factors, based on internal ratings) of RBI Group towards non-retail clients of EUR 1,504 million (1.3% of total net exposure) as substandard (which means that the probability of default of said exposure ranges between 7.3344 % and 100% for a one year time horizon) in moderate and high COVID-19 impacted industries.
+Of these exposures EUR 837 million are in industries most impacted by COVID-19 with a lengthy expected recovery and EUR 667 million in industries with a moderate COVID-19 impact. - Continuing increasing regulatory requirements.
 The Single Supervisory Mechanism (SSM) i.e. the system of banking supervision in Europe is one of the pillars of the EU Banking Union.
 Under the SSM the ECB has certain tasks and in particular directly supervise significant banks such as RBI (both, on an individual basis as well a as on a consolidated basis at the level of RBI Regulatory Group).
 The ECB is, inter alia, entitled to require RBI and the RBI Regulatory Group to hold additional own funds and comply with specific liquidity requirements, in particular as part of the SREP and/or impose (other) supervisory measures to address potential problems.